 by Shannon Vasconcelos, former financial aid officer at Tufts University

 Winter is an exciting time for high school seniors and their parents.
-College acceptances are rolling in on a regular basis, each greeted with a new wave of delight.
+Even (and maybe especially) in this unusual year, the receipt of a college acceptance is cause for celebration.
 For many families, however, the initial elation of a college acceptance is quickly tempered by the receipt of a financial aid offer and the realization that, even after the awarded financial assistance, a given college’s cost is still out-of-reach for your family.
 While disappointing, that inadequate financial aid offer is not necessarily the end of the story, nor the end of your child’s relationship with that school of choice.
-The college aid application is, while daunting, necessarily limited in scope and does not paint a complete picture of many families’ financial circumstances.
+The college aid application is, while daunting, necessarily limited in scope and does not paint a complete picture of many families’ financial circumstances, especially in these complicated times.
 For that reason, colleges are given latitude to use their discretion in considering families’ special circumstances when awarding both government and institutional aid.
 Consider if you may have had any of these special circumstances that would warrant an appeal to the Financial Aid Offices for special consideration:

-- Loss of Income: This year’s aid application was based upon your 2015 income.
+- Loss of Income: This year’s aid application was based upon your 2019 income.
 Have you lost your job or experienced a pay cut since then?
+The furloughs, layoffs, and small business closures of 2020 have reduced many households’ income.

 - Change in Household: Have you become separated, divorced, or experienced a death in the family?

-- Artificially Inflated Income: Did you sell off stocks in 2015, resulting in a large capital gain on your tax return?
-Or did you experience an unusually high bonus or compensation package that is unlikely to be repeated in future years?
+- Artificially Inflated Income: Did you sell off stocks in 2019, resulting in a large capital gain on your tax return?
+Or did you experience an unusually high bonus,compensation, or severance package in 2019 that was not repeated in 2020, and is unlikely to be repeated in future years?

 - Medical Expenses: Was your household recently faced with particularly high out-of-pocket medical or dental costs?
 Or do you regularly pay high bills associated with the care of a special needs child?